shutterstock/public-api-javascript-sdk/docs/VideosApi.md

- query | String| One or more search terms separated by spaces; you can use NOT to filter out videos that match a term resolution | String| Show videos with the specified resolution <br/><br/>Valid values: "4k", "standard_definition", "high_definition" safe | Boolean| Enable or disable safe search, defaults to true sort | String| Sort by one of these categories, defaults to popular <br/><br/>Valid values: "newest", "popular", "relevance", "random" view | String| Amount of detail to render in the response, defaults to minimal <br/><br/>Valid values: "minimal", "full"
+ query | String| One or more search terms separated by spaces; you can use NOT to filter out videos that match a term resolution | String| Show videos with the specified resolution <br/><br/>Valid values: "4k", "standard_definition", "high_definition" safe | Boolean| Enable or disable safe search, defaults to true sort | String| Sort by one of these categories, defaults to popular <br/><br/>Valid values: "newest", "oldest", "popular", "relevance", "random" view | String| Amount of detail to render in the response, defaults to minimal <br/><br/>Valid values: "minimal", "full"

 ### Accepted authentication